Chapter 16:

 From her perspective, the plane seems small and slow, even though she knows planes are both huge and the fastest way to travel.
 But if she hadn’t learned that from TV or someone telling her, then there would be no way for her to know.

-“I just need to compare to other examples,” Kasumi concludes, pulling out her phone.
-In no time, she is scrolling through a list of favorite shows, movies, and games to find ones she can use as references.
-It’s a struggle at first.
-She has never been that fond of magical girl media, and the few she is familiar with never seem to take the time to explore the bond of friendship between the characters.
+I just need to compare to other examples,” Kasumi concludes, pulling out her phone.
+In no time, she is scrolling through her list of favorite shows, movies, and games to find ones she can use as references.
+She struggles at first, finding her list sparse of magical girl media.
+The few she is familiar with never seem to take the time to explore the bond of friendship between the characters.
 In her experience, the shows usually spend more time depicting bombastic fight scenes or indulging in drawn-out fan service.
-The idea that this sentiment said more about the media she consumes than the genre as a whole never crossed her mind.
+The idea that this sentiment says more about the media she consumes than the genre as a whole never crosses her mind.

 As she scrolls, she also realizes her Bible is no longer on her lap.
 She knows it has to be on the floor somewhere nearby, but the dense fog makes it difficult for her to see her phone screen, let alone where the book has slid to.
 Furthermore, even if Momo comes back, it’ll be a simple matter for Kasumi to detect its exact position in the fog and snatch it up before Momo is ever the wiser.

 Kasumi finally pulls herself away from her phone once she feels a faint twitch in a new source of fog she hadn’t felt before.
 Kasumi smirks, unable to control her glee at discovering a new application of her power.
-She’d been disappointed with it at first, who wouldn’t be when your partner can summon divine weapons while you can only manipulate fog?
+She was disappointed with it at first, who wouldn’t be when your partner can summon divine weapons while you can only manipulate fog?
 But the more she experiments, the more applications she finds.

-“Guess I should try and regain those affection points,” Kasumi whispers to herself.
+“Guess I should try to regain those affection points,” Kasumi whispers to herself.
 “Wouldn’t want to miss my next opportunity for a— Gah!” she groans, feeling a thin trickle of blood flow down from her nose.
 She tilts her head back and sniffs, holding pressure on the bridge of her nose.

 Why’s this been happening so often lately?” she wonders, stumbling into the house in search of tissues, leaving her Bible on the floor where it fell.